frame-lang/frame-docs/intermediate_frame/transitions.rst

 The reason is simple - there is no exit handler for state **$Start** to send the value that **foo()** returns to.
 Although it is unlikely that an expression would need to be grouped like this, the syntax supports it so it is ideal for Frame syntax to provide a way to be unambiguous that the **(foo())** expression is not intended to be a clause of the transition.
-To make this situation transpile, Frame allows for a transition to be enclosed in a group:
+To make this code parse, Frame allows for a transition to be enclosed in a group:

 .. code-block::